 About 30 people were rescued Saturday.
 More than 2,400 people have been rescued since the building collapsed, with at least half of them injured.

 More than 3,000 people were in the building outside Dhaka when it collapsed.
-Authorities still do not know how many people are missing.
+Authorities still do not know exactly how many people are missing.

 Protesting garment workers took the streets of the capital Dhaka again on Sunday to demonstrate against the country's poor industrial safety standards.

+Hundreds of textile workers clashed with police Thursday.
 Some workers blame European and American companies for the poor working conditions because the companies demand low-cost goods from the garment manufacturers.